ScalABM/auctions/README.md

 ...and our focus at present is on developing a minimal API based around the key ingredients discussed in the Wurman et al (1998) paper.

 ## Motivating use cases
-Design and simulation of peer-to-peer electricity auctions; market simulation models for "Economy of Things" applications.
+Design and simulation of electricity auctions (particularly peer-to-peer auctions); market simulation models for "Economy of Things" applications.

+### Design and simulation of electricity auctions
+Wholesale electricity auctions are discrete, multi-unit, reverse auctions; electricity auctions differ in the duration for which suppliers' bids are valid; suppliers operate under binding capacity constraints.
+In order to model wholesale electricity auctions we need an API that supports

+1. Multi-unit auctions
+2. Reverse auctions
+3. Discrete prices and quantities
+4. Orders that can persist across multiple clearing events

+Much ink has been spilt about optimal pricing rules for electricity auctions.
+In particular, under what circumstances will uniform price auctions outperform (or underperfom!) discrimatory price auctions?
+In order to address this question the API needs to support both uniform and discriminatory pricing rules.